 MCED has become a virtual business incubator meaning we offer an array of business support services and development resources.

 MCED receives operating support from the state, various grants and sponsorship from the private sector.
-In addition, MCED derives income from its client companies that pay a monthly fee for services provided by MCED.
+In addition, MCED derives income from its client companies that pay a fee for services provided by MCED.
 These revenues fund the operation of the program and enable us to provide client assistance, business development and access to capital functions.

 It's a long list!
 Our website lists many of the organizations we partner with to make services available to our clients.
 We are always adding to the pool of partners as we find additional sources of expertise.
 In the community, we work with many non-profit small business service providers and many professional service organizations and businesses that have relevant products and services.

 MCED's focus is on growing scalable, innovation-based ventures.
-Though we do not work with service, wholesale, consulting, or other businesses that meet those two core criteria, we will happily refer businesses on to other programs that would be a better fit.
+Though we do not work with service, wholesale, consulting, or other businesses that do not those two core criteria, we will happily refer businesses on to other programs that would be a better fit.
 Such traditional sources include SCORE, SBDC, and state economic development agencies such as the Department of Economic and Community Development.